cofacts/rumors-site/README.md

 This repository uses GraphQL Code Generator with [client preset](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client).

-When writing Typescript file with GraphQL, please run this command to generate or update the GraphQL codegen result (`TypedDocumentNode`):
+When writing Typescript file with GraphQL, please run this command to generate or update the GraphQL codegen result (`TypedDocumentNode` in `typegen/*`):

 ```bash
 $ npm run typegen